 Plant energy performance indicator (EPI) tools

 Use the Integrated Steel Plant EPI to assess how efficiently a mill uses energy, relative to similar mills in the United States and Canada.
 The 1 - 100 ENERGY STAR score enables a quick understanding of how a mill is performing.
-Mills receiving a score of 75 or higher are eligible to earn ENERGY STAR certification. on how to seek ENERGY STAR certification for integrated steel mills in the U.S., see www.energystar.gov/plants.
+Mills receiving a score of 75 or higher are eligible to earn ENERGY STAR certification.
+For more information on how to seek ENERGY STAR certification for integrated steel mills in the U.S., see www.energystar.gov/plants.

 To learn about the development of the Integrated Steel Plant EPI, read: